Umairjamill1390/Medical-Finder/README.md

 Contains links to main application features

-### Home

-This tab would take users to the landing page, where they could learn more about the website and its features.

 ### Find A Hospital

 This tab would take users to a page where they could search for hospitals near them or based on specific criteria, such as location, specialty, or insurance coverage.